-Stephen Hasan Durmaz: Impossible To Stop
+Stephen Hasan Durmaz: A Man Impossible to Stop

-Eulogy from my dad's funeral in 2007—
+Eulogy from my father's funeral in 2007—

 Today in America there is a great debate over illegal immigration into our country.
 And though the debate over illegal immigration might be new to many of us here today, the reality of illegal immigration is not new to a great country like ours.